w3f/polkadot-wiki/docs/learn-consensus.md

 ## Why not Proof of Work?

-Although simple and effective in coming to a decentralized consensus, proof of work consensus consumes an incredible amount of energy, has no economic or provable finality, and has no effective strategy in resisting cartels.
+Although simple and effective in coming to a decentralized consensus on the next block producer, proof of work with Nakamoto consensus consumes an incredible amount of energy, has no economic or provable finality, and has no effective strategy in resisting cartels.

 ## Probabilistic vs. provable finality